pschanely/CrossHair/README.md

 - If your function can validly raise certain exceptions, declare them like this: <BR>`raises: IndexError, ZeroDivisionError`
 - Declare class invariants in the class's docstring like this: <BR>`inv: self.foo < self.bar`
   - Class invariants apply additional pre- and post-conditions to each member function.
+- Note: Unlike contracts on standalone functions, contracts on class methods often encourage/require contracts on the entire class.
+  - This is because you usually need invariants on the class to describe what states are valid, and then every method must be shown to preserve those invariants.

 Find examples in the [examples/](https://github.com/pschanely/CrossHair/tree/master/crosshair/examples) directory.